shinyuta/nvim-config/README.md

 ## 🎉 Final Tip

 This configuration is designed to be **future-proof**.
 Adding new plugins, adapting to new workflows, or adjusting settings should be quick and painless.
 Embrace the chaos and enjoy your **Jinx-powered Neovim!** 💥

----

-Let me know if you want this written directly into your file, or if you want a `README.md` ready to download.